EU Deforestation-free Products Regulation: the impact on businesses

 Challenges and opportunities of the EU Deforestation-free Products Regulation

-In terms of challenges, numerous industries and EU member states raised their concerns about the apparent lack of clarity from the European Commission in terms of the legislation’s implementation.
-While the European Commission recently published additional guidance, industry stakeholders complain about the unclarity of the documents issued and are worried about the additional bureaucracy that they will be facing to comply with the legislation.
+In terms of challenges, numerous industries and EU member states continue to raise concerns about the apparent lack of clarity from the European Commission in terms of the legislation’s implementation.
+While the European Commission published various iterations of their guidance documents (the latest version is from April 2025), both industry stakeholders and national capitals complain about the unclarity of the documents issued and are worried about the additional bureaucracy that they will be facing to comply with the legislation.

 Apart from these challenges, the EU Deforestation-free Products Regulation could be beneficial for those businesses that are already prepared to align with the Regulation’s requirements as soon as the text enters into application.
 This would make these businesses sustainable frontrunners within their specific sector, thus enhancing their reputation and market positioning vis-à-vis competitors.